jackieju/abap2ruby/README.md

 #  Abap2ruby
-A Translator/compiler to convert SAP ABAP code to ruby code.
+A Translator/compiler to convert SAP ABAP code to runnable ruby code.

 This parser is very easy to extend to parse more abap syntax and implement more functionality.